The Rule of 1,000 Hours in Retirement

 She works with clients to brainstorm how they want to spend their days.
 "Once they map out an ideal week or month, we can align the financial plan around it.
 When time, money and purpose are in sync, that’s when retirement feels truly fulfilling."

 Research backs this up.
-A 2022 study published in Acta Psychologica found that retirees who proactively prepare for life after work report more engagement in leisure activities, higher well-being and lower levels of stress.
+A 2022 study published in Acta Psychologica found that retirees who proactively prepare for life after work report greater engagement in leisure activities, higher well-being and lower stress levels.

 Laura also recommends writing down what the perfect retirement schedule looks like.
 "It helps people realize how much time they need to fill — and how quickly retirement can start to feel like a Groundhog Day scenario if they don’t plan."